wdi-sf-july/notes/week_07_rails/day_03_nested_resources_and_forms/dawn_forms_and_styling/README.md

 	> Creature.create({name: "Yoda", description: "Green little man"}) => #<Creature ....>

-*This will avoid issues later with `index` trying to render planes that aren't there.*
+*This will avoid issues later with `index` trying to render Creatures that aren't there.*

 `db/seeds.rb`